MauricioLDuch/Integrative-Project-AyED/README.md

-# Trabajo Práctico Integrador - Algoritmos y Estructuras de Datos
+# Integrative Project - Algorithms and Data Structures

-## Información General
+## General Information
-- **Fecha de entrega:** 02/10/2025
+- **Due date:** 10/02/2025
-- **Comisión:** K1022
+- **Class section:** K1022
-- **Profesor:** Ing.
+- **Professor:** Eng.
 Ricardo Luis Manuel Ferré
-- **Alumnos:**
+- **Students:**
   - Mauricio Lionel Duch
   - Julian David Zaffino
   - Tomas Agustin Caserez
   - Ramiro Tomas Kechichian

-## Descripción
+## Description
-Este trabajo práctico integrador tiene como objetivo aplicar los conocimientos adquiridos en la materia **Algoritmos y Estructuras de Datos**.
+This integrative project aims to apply the knowledge acquired in the subject **Algorithms and Data Structures**.
-El proyecto consiste en desarrollar una solución que permita poner en práctica conceptos como:
+The project consists of developing a solution that puts into practice concepts such as:
-- Manejo de estructuras de datos.
+- Management of data structures.
-- Implementación de algoritmos.
+- Implementation of algorithms.
-- Resolución de problemas mediante programación estructurada/objetual.
+- Problem solving through structured/object-oriented programming.

-La finalidad es que los estudiantes puedan integrar los temas vistos durante la cursada y demostrar su comprensión a través de un desarrollo práctico.
+The main goal is for students to integrate the topics covere